Vote for Nathan in the 2020 November General elction

 I have always felt called to leadership, not for power, but for the opportunity to serve.
 As a boy, I would mentor kids younger than me.
 In high school, I mentored and encouraged my peers to empower themselves and become the leaders and entrepreneurs they wanted to be.
 In SFL, I connected college students to the resources they needed to create the positive changes they wanted to create at home and in the world as well as develop themselves.
 In my continued service to the Boy Scouts, 11 boys became Eagle Scouts, and 1 Ranger Award, and 1 Silver Award earned by the scouts under my guidance.
 Those were incredibly rewarding moments; there are few things better than helping others succeed.

 That is why I am running for office now.
 I have dedicated several years to educating and motivating people to create positive change within their community and government.
 The past few elections have shown that too many people are putting priority on partisan politics instead leadership, service, and true commitment to values and ethics.
 This is tearing our communities apart and threatening the future of this country.
 We need leadership through action and example, not backroom partisanship.
 I seek to empower and embolden our community, our children with better, fresh, and truly values driven leadership instead of continuing on the same trail of stagnant tribal politics that only serve a few instead of all.
 It is time for a new generation to create the opportunity for the best of what is new and the cherished of what is old to thrive together.
-As your State Representative I will work with everyone to bring our community together and to protect your freedoms so that you can decide the success of yourself, our community, our county, our state, and ultimately our nation.
+I will work with everyone to bring our community together and to protect your freedoms so that you can decide the success of yourself, our community, our county, our state, and ultimately our nation.

 If you want to volunteer to help elected Nathan to state house 14, have any questions, or suggestions, please click the sign up button.
 If you like to make a contibution you can click the donate button.
 Please do not for get to get out and vote December 18th, bring a friend, tell your neigbor.